Skip to main content

 The Global Water Partnership (GWP) was founded in 1996 to foster integrated water resources management (IWRM), it is an international network which promotes the coordinated development and management of water, land and related resources in order to maximise economic and social welfare in an equitable manner without compromising the sustainability of vital ecosystems.
 The GWP supports the sustainable management of water resources through its diverse network of over 3,000 partners in 183 countries.

-On January 13, 2012, SEMIDE and GWP signed a cooperation agreement to enhance water management practices and knowledge sharing in the Mediterranean region.
+In 2012, SEMIDE and GWP signed a cooperation agreement to enhance water management practices and knowledge sharing in the Mediterranean region.